 The COVID-19 pandemic is sure to change the course of the United States’ health care policy in some way.
 What we don’t know yet is whether that change will manifest as a decisive political shift in favor of a universal health care solution like “Medicare for All” or more incremental efforts to increase health care access, tamp down costs, and perhaps provide a public alternative to private health insurance plans.

-The pandemic’s economic fallout could influence the policymaking consensus around other aspects of the U.S. social safety net as well:
+The pandemic-induced downturn and subsequent economic fallout could influence the policymaking consensus around other aspects of the U.S. social safety net as well:

-- Unemployment Insurance.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive economic stimulus package enacted in late March, includes a federally subsidized increase in unemployment benefits and increases the maximum length of time laid-off workers can claim unemployment by 50%.
-Expect growing public pressure to make these changes permanent.
+- Unemployment Insurance and Other Employee Protections.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive economic stimulus package enacted by the U.S. federal government in late March 2020, included a federally subsidized increase in unemployment benefits and increases the maximum length of time laid-off workers can claim unemployment by 50%.
+It also included mandatory paid sick leave for many employees quarantining or convalescing due to COVID-19, among other new employee protections.
+Expect growing public pressure to make these changes permanent, especially if future outbreaks and lockdowns result in further job losses.

 - Added Protections for Gig and Contract Workers.
 The pandemic collapsed demand for all manner of services typically filled by gig workers and independent contractors, such as ridesharing and handyman services.
 As nontraditional employees, these contingent workers aren’t eligible for unemployment and aren’t covered by the CARES Act payroll subsidies, putting them at a significant financial disadvantage as compared to laid-off workers.
-As the full scale of the economic fallout becomes apparent, momentum could build to strengthen the safety net for these increasingly indispensable workers.
+As the full scale of the economic fallout becomes apparent, momentum could build for a policy response that strengthens the safety net for these increasingly indispensable workers.

 Globally, no industry has been hit so hard by the early stages of the COVID-19 pandemic than the travel industry.
-The pandemic has already resulted in at least one airline failure, the U.K.’s low-cost Flybe.
+The pandemic has already resulted in at least one airline failure, the U.K.’s low-cost Flybe, according to Voice of America.
 More are almost certain to follow, even with unprecedented financial support from governments around the globe.

 Don’t bet against travelers eventually taking to the skies again in greater numbers than before.
 But do expect post-pandemic travel to look different.
 Some long-term travel trends that could emerge from the COVID-19 ordeal include: